Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Proof of Theorem

 \begin{proof} We keep applying Lemma \ref{lem:emptylens} to a containment-minimal empty lens until there are no more empty lenses.
 This is a finite process as in each step the number of intersections between boundaries of pseudo-disks decreases.
 By Lemma \ref{lem:emptylens} it follows that the new family is a pseudo-disk family and that this shrinking was hypergraph preserving on $S$.

-Next, if there is a pair of pseudo-disks which intersect $S$ in the same subset $S'$, then since there are no empty lenses, one of these must be contained in the other.
+Next, if there is a pair of pseudo-disks which intersect $S$ in the same subset $S'$, then since there are no empty lenses, one of them must be contained in the other.
 The bigger one can be shrunk to the smaller, so we can delete it.
-We keep doing this until for every $S'$ there is only at most one pseudo-disk which intersects $S$ in $S'$.
+We keep doing this until for every $S'$ there is only at most one pseudo-disk that intersects $S$ in $S'$.

-Finally, it is easy to see that if there was a pair of pseudo-disks in $\F'$ for which (\ref{eq:respect1}) or (\ref{eq:respect2}) did not hold, then either they would intersect $S$ in the same subset or one of the lenses they form would be empty, contradicting the fact that there were no more empty lenses in $\F'$. \end{proof}
+Finally, it is easy to see that if there was a pair of pseudo-disks in $\F'$ for which (\ref{eq:respect1}) or (\ref{eq:respect2}) from Definition \ref{def:respects} did not hold, then either they would intersect $S$ in the same subset or one of the lenses they form would be empty, contradicting the fact that there were no more empty lenses in $\F'$. \end{proof}